-2. To display the DSSI devices on embedded DSSI busses, enter SHOW DSSI at the console prompt.
+2. To display the DSSI devices on the embedded DSSI bus, enter SHOW DSSI at the console prompt.
 To display the DSSI devices on KFQSA-based DSSI busses, enter SHOW UQSSP.

 The firmware displays two lines of information for each device.
 For embedded DSSI, the firmware displays the following: